groovy-tutorial/groovy-tutorial/manuscript/03_70_StringOperators.md

 ## Templates

-If you find yourself building strings around boilerplate text - such as a form letter - consider using Groovy's templating system.
-We'll look at templates in their own tutorial.
+If you find yourself building strings around boilerplate text - such as a form letter - consider using [Groovy's templating system](http://www.groovy-lang.org/templating.html).